CLASSES

 Mosaics on Glass

-I discovered that architectural and design firms discard their heavy duty glass samples after they are done using them or they go out of style.
-So, I started creating mosaics on these discarded samples, using discarded art glass, metal bling, and other found items as tesserae.
-Most of these finished pieces set on tripods so they catch the light.
+I discovered that architectural design firms discard their glass samples when they are out of style.
+So, I created mosaics on this high quality, shatter-proof glass.
+Most of these finished pieces rest on tripods so they catch the light from behind them.

 |